Tyrion Lannister: Season 1

 Calling the character the "black sheep" of the Lannister family, TV Guide wrote as the show premiered in 2011 that "Tyrion sees through all the chicanery and decides the best option is to drink and bed his way through the Seven Kingdoms."
 The Boston Globe added that he is "a hedonistic intellectual who can talk his way out of anything."
 According to the Los Angeles Times, "brilliant but low-living" Tyrion is "so well acquainted with the workings of the world he can hardly bear it, the Imp is ... debauched, perhaps, but a truth-teller nonetheless, fighting for his own survival with as much mercy as he can spare."
 The New York Times went as far as to name Tyrion "the closest thing to a hero" in the HBO series.

 As in A Game of Thrones, Tyrion travels to Winterfell with the royal family, and accompanies Ned Stark's bastard son Jon Snow on his journey to the Wall.
 On his way back to King's Landing, Tyrion is seized by Catelyn Stark, who suspects him of having plotted to assassinate her son Bran.
 Taken to the Eyrie, where Catelyn's sister Lysa Arryn rules as regent, Tyrion is put to trial.
 Tyrion demands trial by combat, naming as his champion the sellsword Bronn, who is victorious.
 The two meet up with Tyrion's father Tywin, whose forces are fighting Robb Stark's army as retaliation for his capture.
 Tyrion is accidentally knocked unconscious as the battle begins.
 Tywin sends Tyrion to King's Landing to act as Hand of the King.
-Disobeying Tywin's orders, Tyrion takes the prostitute Shae with him.
+Disobeying Tywin's orders, Tyrion takes the sex worker Shae with him.